Australian Fashion Week has again let us down and again, the world was watching.

 The industry is now including a more diverse mix of models in various shapes and sizes, with different abilities and from different cultural backgrounds.
 All over the world, the catwalks are reflecting the community and the consumers.

 Sure, there is diversity but only ever in relation to skin colour or body size.
 While I’m thrilled to (finally) see this change, I’m disappointed that Australian Fashion Week is still failing to represent 20% of Australians.

-Milan, New York, Paris Fashion Week and others, have had models with wheelchairs, prosthetic limbs or other visual differences grace their catwalks for years.
+Milan, New York, Moscow, Paris Fashion Week and others, have had models with wheelchairs, prosthetic limbs or other visual differences grace their catwalks for years.
 But Australia’s fashion industry is still too afraid to ’go there’.

 I’m saying “visual disabilities” because it’s the only way of truly identifying a disability in a single glance.
 I know my invisible disabilities are much easier to conceal than my wheelchair.

 I also completely understand that it’s not the responsibility of the fashion industry to include every single minority group that’s feeling underrepresented.